Food Revolution Network

 Ninja Air Fryer Pro 4-in-1 or XL 6-in-1

-The Ninja Pro 4-in-1 and 6-in-1 models come in at a little under $120 or $170, depending on size.
-With the classic basket design and a simple keypad, these air fryers are both on the larger side: five and six and a half quarts, respectively.
-The baskets are non-stick, and coated in ceramic, so they don’t contain the chemicals in some non-stick surfaces that can off-gas and cause health problems.
+The Ninja Pro 4-in-1 and 6-in-1 models are priced at around $130 to $180, depending on the size.
+With their classic basket design and simple keypad, these air fryers are both on the larger side, measuring five and six and a half quarts, respectively.
+The baskets are non-stick and coated in ceramic, so they don’t contain the chemicals in some non-stick surfaces that can off-gas and cause health problems.
 They’re also easy to clean, as all food-touching parts are dishwasher-safe.
+Home and Gardens lists this air fryer as their top pick.

 Yedi Evolution Air Fryer

 Another healthy option is the Yedi Evolution Air Fryer.
 It’s a beast at 6.8 quarts, and also includes a ceramic non-stick coating, which is advertised as lead- and cadmium-free.
-Currently priced at under $150, it’s a good option if you have a large family and don’t want to go with the Breville described above.
+Currently priced under $130, it’s a good option if you have a large family.
 It also comes with a lot of accessories, including a muffin pan, pizza pan, steaming sheets, and grill rack.

 Big Boss Air Fryer

 If you like watching your food cook, the Big Boss Air Fryer may be the appliance for you.
 Unlike other models housed in (typically black) plastic, the Big Boss is mostly see-through, featuring a 16-quart glass bowl into which you can place the fryer basket and other accessories.
-At under $100, it’s also the least expensive option on our recommended list.
+It’s currently priced at under $130.
 The glass and stainless steel construction guarantees that no nasty chemicals will off-gas or rub off on your food.

 What to Do with Your Air Fryer